Echoes of Eternal Egyptian Art: Masters of Form and Finesse—Part I

 “On tomb walls that suggest a progression of locales from the Nile through the desert to the foothills, the notion to be conveyed is not 'the landscape' in modern terms, with the river in the foreground, plain in the middle and hills in the distance, but rather it is the idea of ‘the land’, comprised of these elements, that is meant.
 The observer's viewpoint is not taken into consideration.
 The known elements are arranged in a way that conveys not the visual momentary impression but a description of reality at no fixed time.
 Certainly temporal events are depicted, particularly in the New Kingdom, but the individual representations which go to make up a description of a historical event, such as Hatshepsut's expedition to Punt, are still images which describe no time.
 Space is also suggested only when it is necessary for the expression of an essential quality of the image,” explain William H. Peck and John G. Ross.

 We can understand the progression of decoration in an ancient Egyptian tomb by analyzing the images present in KV57, the tomb of King Horemheb, the last pharaoh of the 18th Dynasty.
 Work in this sepulcher stopped abruptly when he died.
 Valley of the Kings.

-[Special thanks to Dr Chris Naunton , Heidi Kontkanen , John Bosch and Hossam Abbas for granting permission to use her photographs.
+[Special thanks to Dr. Chris Naunton , Heidi Kontkanen , John Bosch, and Hossam Abbas for granting permission to use their photographs.
 The public archives of the Metropolitan Museum of Art can be accessed here.]

 Top Image: “Litany of Ra” scene in the tomb of King Merenptah (KV8), Valley of the Kings, Luxor; design by Anand Balaji (Photo credit: Hossam Abbas); Deriv.